choi-jisoo/selenium-practice/README.md

 # Selenium Practice

-3 small projects using Selenium
+a small project using Selenium